solana-labs/solana/docs/src/integrations/exchange.md

 This section explains various setup topics to run the Solana full node (called `solana-validator`).

-In short, we highly recommend setting up at least two nodes on high-grade computers/cloud instances, timely maintenance for newer versions, and watchful service operations with a bundled monitoring tool.
+We highly recommend setting up at least two nodes on high-grade computers/cloud instances, upgrading to newer versions promptly, and keeping an eye on service operations with a bundled monitoring tool.

-As a result, this setup enables you:
+This setup enables you:
-- to have a trusted gateway of the Solana mainnet-beta network (called the mainnet-beta cluster) to query various information via RPC and to submit transactions for withdrawals
+- to have a trusted gateway to the Solana mainnet-beta cluster to get data and submit withdrawal transactions
 - to have full control over how much historical block data is retained
 - to maintain your service availability even if one node fails

-Firstly, our node demands a relatively high computing resource to process blocks without delay due to very high TPS without sharding.
+Solana nodes demand relatively high computing power to handle our fast blocks and high TPS.
-For specific requirements, there is [hardware recommendations](../running-validator/validator-reqs.md).
+For specific requirements, please see [hardware recommendations](../running-validator/validator-reqs.md).

 To run an api node: